 Pack a Day Bag

-Next, grab a backpack or other bag.
+Grab a backpack or other bag.
 In it, you will need jammies for each child and a change of underwear and pants for any newly potty-trained toddlers (accidents happen, my friends–especially when they fall asleep in the car!).

-Throw in a shirt for you and your husband as well and some extra diapers and wipes (I like to put these under the van seat).
-This may take 2 bags depending on how many children you have and how old they are…older tends to mean bigger clothes! 😉
+All of this may take 2 bags depending on how many children you have and how old they are since older tends to mean bigger clothes!

 This takes care of any clothing issues that may arise.
 Yes, you can go with the “more is more” approach, packing each child an extra change of clothes, but I’m a “less is more” kind of gal with the philosophy that if a child has to wear jammies to get by the rest of the day because of some freak accident that left their clothing ripped to shreds (because frankly, that…and NOT something like stains…is what it will take for me to consider changing a child out of the clothing he or she is currently wearing), then so be it.
 (And hey, there are people out there who wear jammies out and about on purpose!?!)